nsimat/Expenses.API/README.md

-# Welcome to our project: Full-stack web application using Angular and ASP.NET Core Web API
+# Full-stack web application using Angular and ASP.NET Core Web API

-By this project we try to practically buil a modern full-stack web applications using ASP.NET Web API and Angular.
+By this project we try to practically build a modern full-stack web applications using ASP.NET Web API and Angular.

 ## Objectives